feugy/melodie/README.md

 - [x] tutorial
 - [x] feedback on enqueue and play actions
 - [x] interaction feedback on buttons, links, images...
-- [ ] feedback on add to playlist actions
 - [ ] configurable "play now" behaviour: either clear & add, or enqueue and jump
 - [ ] disable text selection
 - [ ] automatically retrieve artist avatar, in the background